What is Lymphoedema?

 - Surgery - traditional de-bulking operations rarely prove beneficial for lymphoedema, though there are certain situations where it may prove essential e.g. for eyelid or genital swelling.
 If required, surgery should only be performed by surgeons who have experience with lymphoedema and the lymphatic system.
 Advances are coming through however, and microsurgical techniques and Liposuction are being increasingly explored (though they are not as yet, widely available).

 With appropriate information and the help and support of a lymphoedema practitioner, there is much that patients can do to help themselves in the management and control of their condition.
+Indeed, patient education, advice and support is now at the forefront of care, ensuring all patients diagnosed with lymphoedema, become an expert in managing their own condition.

 Denise Hardy, LSN Nurse Advisor